Relief of South America and minerals. Landforms of South America

 Volcanic phenomena in Andes contributed to the formation of deposits of building materials and sulfur.
 In the foothills and troughs of the platform in sedimentary deposits there are deposits of gas, oil, and coal.
 The largest oil fields are concentrated on the coast of the Caspian Sea and in the foothills of the Andes.

 South America.
-PHYSICAL AND GHEGRAPHICAL POSITION.
+PHYSICAL AND GEOGRAPHICAL POSITION.

 Geological structure and main landforms of South America

-TECTONIC STRUCTURE, RELIEF, MINERALS.
+TECTONIC STRUCTURE, RELIEF, MINERAL RESOURCES.

 INLAND WATERS.